Emprie vs Flippa

 Flippa offers some more flexibility when it comes to listing on their marketplace.

-There’s also an opportunity to buy and sell mobile apps for ioS and android however the bulk of the marketplace contains websites.
+There’s also an opportunity to buy and sell mobile apps for iOS and Android however the bulk of the marketplace contains websites.

 Empire Flippers